Simon-Initiative/oli-torus/guides/design/misc.md

 ## Access Generated Emails in Development

 When the system generates email in production, generally it will be handed to an email service such as Amazon SES.
-Any email service supported by Bamboo can be configured in config/prod.exs.
-Refer to the Bamboo and Pow docs to see a list of all supported email adapters and how to configure them https://hexdocs.pm/pow/configuring_mailer.html#content, https://hexdocs.pm/bamboo/readme.html
+Any email service supported by Swoosh can be configured in config/prod.exs.
+Refer to the Swoosh docs to see a list of all supported email adapters and how to configure them [https://hexdocs.pm/swoosh/Swoosh.html](https://hexdocs.pm/swoosh/Swoosh.html).

-In development mode, the system will use the Bamboo.LocalAdapter mailer, which stores sent mail in memory and is accessible via web browser at `https://localhost/dev/sent_emails`.
+In development mode, the system will use the Swoosh.Adapters.Local mailer, which stores sent mail in memory and is accessible via web browser at `https://localhost/dev/mailbox`.
 There is also a specific test adapter configured for unit testing.

 ## Create Registrations from seed